AdamCSHU/XLNProject/README.md

 # XLNProject
-Project for client XLN.

- Developed by team 2B.
+A project developed by a group of Sheffield Hallam University students using Blazor for the client XLN Broadband.